-Mrs. Barreras is a lifetime artist who has been teaching art formally and informally, classes and individuals, homeschool and a bit of public school, between and/or while raising and homeschooling her own kids, over a span of 31 years.
-Mrs. Barreras has been with PREP for 4 years.
+Mrs. Barreras is a lifetime artist who has been teaching art formally and informally, classes and individuals, homeschool and a bit of public school, in and out of teaching with kids, for 35 years.
 She has a BFA in Art Education from Baylor University and is very much an art educator.
 Mrs. Barreras loves to pass on her passion for art in both teaching art skills and passing along the aspects in which we all use art in life in reflection of our Creator, but mostly she just takes joy in interacting and working with her precious students and watching them grow to be great adults.
-Mrs. Barreras has homeschooled her own 11 children for 25+ years now and has a few college grads and some daughters-in-law, 4 grands, and a handful of progenies of the adult and child varieties still at home.
-She has been happily married to Tony for 30 years and the family is actively involved in church, music of all sorts, lots of youth theater, too much politics, and runs a cleaning franchise.
-And when Mrs. Barreras is not managing all of the above or trying to chauffeur all those people, she paints.
+Mrs. Barreras has homeschooled her own 11 children for about 30 years now and has a few adulting college grads, some daughters-in-law, a handful of progenies of the adult and child varieties still at home, and soon to be 7 grandchildren 5 and under.
+The family owns 2 home cleaning franchises and Mrs. Barreras has no shame in saying she’s from a line of antique dealers and has been wheeling and dealing on Ebay for over 25 years.
+She has been happily married to Tony for 34 years and the family attends Grace Woodlands Church.
+And when Mrs. Barreras is not managing all of the above or trying to feed all those people, she paints.
 A lot.

 PLEASE NOTE: If your child took elementary art this past year or the year before, this next year will be primarily NEW curriculum, not a repeat of the past year or two.
 Same traditional art concepts, different lessons.
 Curriculum repeats every 3rd year.